-Based on such examination, we are of the opinion that (a) the 580,228 shares of Common Stock issued by the Company pursuant to the Purchase Agreement are legally issued, fully paid and non-assessable and (b) the 119,070 shares of Common Stock to be issued by the Company upon the achievement of certain key milestones set forth in the Merger Agreement will, when issued in accordance with the provisions of the Merger Agreement, be legally issued, fully paid and non-assessable.
+Based on such examination, we are of the opinion that the 271,531 shares of Common Stock issued by the Company at closing pursuant to the Merger Agreement are legally issued, fully paid and non-assessable.

 We hereby consent to the filing of this opinion as an exhibit to the above referenced Registration Statement on Form S-3 and to the use of our name wherever it appears in said Registration Statement.
-In giving such consent, we do not consider that we are "experts" within the meaning of such term as used in the Securities Act of 1933, as amended, or the rules and regulations of the Securities and Exchange Commission issued thereunder with respect to any part of the Registration Statement, including this opinion, as an exhibit or otherwise.
+In giving such consent, we admit that we are not "experts" within the meaning of such term as used in the Securities Act of 1933, as amended, or the rules and regulations of the Securities and Exchange Commission issued thereunder with respect to any part of the Registration Statement, including this opinion, as an exhibit or otherwise.